Pushing Photons with Electrons: Observation of the Polariton Drag Effect

-Figure \ref{fig:NvK}(a) shows the polariton distribution vs. $k_\parallel$ for multiple applied voltages, and Figures \ref{fig:NvK}(b) and (c) show the average $k_\parallel$, from plots similar to and including Figure \ref{fig:NvK}(a), vs. current and applied voltage, respectively.
-A clear shift in the distribution is toward lower $k_\parallel$ is visible with applied negative voltage, indicating drag upon the polaritons.
-When the current direction is reversed, there is very little effect on the overall momentum with applied positive voltage.
-The simplest explanation for this is that the cross section for electron-polariton collisions is proportional to their relative momentum, so that electrons moving oppositely to the polaritons impart significant momentum, while electrons moving in the same direction as the polaritons impart much less momentum.
-Simple calculations indicate that the velocities of the electrons and polaritons are comparable.
-The polariton velocity is measured directly from their momentum; 0.5~$\mu$m$^{-1}$ corresponds to $v = \hbar k/m = 6\times10^7$~cm/s.
-The electron velocity can be estimated from the mobility, which our measurements give as approximately 100~cm$^2$/V-s.
-For a voltage drop of 1~V over 100~$\mu$m, this gives electron velocities of the order of 10$^6$~cm/s.
-By comparison, the sound velocity of the polaritons is nominally of the order of $v_p = \sqrt{Un/m}$, which is $4\times 10^6$~cm/s for the expected polariton-polariton interaction strength of $U \simeq 1$~$\mu$eV-$\mu$m$^2$ \cite{Tassone1999,Walker2015} for our multiple QW structure and our estimated density of the condensate of 1/$\mu$m$^2$.
-This indicates that the average polariton velocity is higher than their sound velocity, so that they are not superfluid, and therefore their interactions with free electrons can be treated as single-particle scattering.
+Figure \ref{fig:EvK}(d) shows the polariton distribution vs.~$k_\parallel$ for multiple applied voltages.
+A clear shift in the momentum is observed under applied voltages.
+Simple calculations indicate that the electrons move slower than the polaritons.
+The polariton steady-state velocity is measured directly from their momentum; 0.087~$\mu$m$^{-1}$ corresponds to $v = \hbar k/m = 5.6\times10^6$~cm/s.
+The electron velocity can be estimated from the mobility; Hall measurements on these samples at room temperature give mobility of approximately 100~cm$^2$/V-s.
+For a voltage drop of 15~V over 200~$\mu$m, this gives electron velocities of the order of $7.5\times10^4$~cm/s, which is expected to increase at low temperature \cite{pfeifferref}, as implied by the fits to the data discussed below.

-As seen in Figure~\ref{fig:NvK}(b), the saturation velocity for current in the direction co-moving with the polaritons increases with increasing density.
-One factor that contributes to this is that the gradient of the effective potential felt by the polaritons is greater for higher pump intensities, due to the larger exciton cloud potential.
-The density dependence of the velocity may also indicate that many-body effects come in to play.
-A model which accounts for ionization of the excitons to create free carriers, which then contribute to the drag effect as they respond to electric field, can reproduce some of the features of our data \cite{Chestnov}.
+\textbf{Theory}.
+We have developed a quantum Boltzmann model showing the drag effect originating from the collisions between polartions and electrons.
+We consider polariton-electron scattering where the two particles scatter from the state $\ket{\vec{k}_i} = \ket{k_1\vec{q}_1}$ to state $\ket{\vec{k}_f} = \ket{k_2\vec{q}_2}$ through a scattering interaction $V_{\text{int}}$.
+The interaction potential is given by

+where $a^{\dagger}$ and $a$ are the polariton creation and annihilation operators respectively and $b^{\dagger}$ and $b$ are the electron creation and annihilation; $\vec{q}_2$ is determined by momentum conservation.
+The drag force that the electrons exert on a polariton with momentum $k_1$ is calculated using Fermi's Golden rule